panzerdp/dmitripavlutin.com/content/posts/070-reacr-state-mng/index.md

 `count` state, which is responsible of counting only, is easy to reason about, and respectively to update and read.

-If your component has state that is responsible of multiple concerns, then for each concern declare a separated state variable.
+If your component has state responsible for multiple concerns, then for each concern declare a separated state variable.

 ## 2. Extract complex state logic